maxGraph/maxGraph/packages/website/docs/usage/codecs.md

 - source code: [UserObject.stories.ts](https://github.com/maxGraph/maxGraph/blob/main/packages/html/stories/UserObject.stories.ts)

 In addition, the `js-example` package in this repository is importing an maxGraph model stored as XML string.
 This is a vanilla JS project built with Webpack.
 So, it should contain everything you need for your use case.
-See https://github.com/maxGraph/maxGraph/blob/v0.14.0/packages/js-example/src/index.js
+See [js-example source code](https://github.com/maxGraph/maxGraph/blob/main/packages/js-example/src/index.js)